v2ganesan/EmailScrapeProject/README.md

 I aimed to reach this goal by performing Retrieval Augmented Generation (RAG) to increase the accuracy of my LLM's responses.

 What is RAG?
-- A process of retrieving context relevent information from a database, and presenting it to an LLM to generate an accurate response
+- A process of retrieving context relevant information from a database, and presenting it to an LLM to generate an accurate response
 - Solves the issue of hallucinations

 How Does it Work?